warrenc5/rvn4mvn/README.md

 * Watches project directories with pom.xml
 * Build dependency graph and recompiles all affected projects.
 * Custom mvn commands for each project
+* Uses settings.xml file in project directory
+* Automatically detects maven daemon and uses that.

 After installing
 set in your .profile